 - A blockage occurs in the bile duct that reduces the flow of bile and bilirubin from the liver, often caused by cancers, inflammation, or gallstones.

-If you experience jaundice, seek out our Brooklyn gastroenterologist to discuss the cause and steps to overcoming the condition.
+If you experience jaundice, seek out our Brooklyn gastroenterologist on Ocean Parkway or in Cobble Hill in Brooklyn, NY to discuss the cause and begin taking steps to overcome the condition.